TomGuter/Weather-Station/README.md

 - Show logged data: Select a table to display the logged weather data.
 - Export data to CSV: Select a table and provide a file path to export the data to a CSV file.
 - Calculate statistics: Select a numerical column to calculate the statistics values like average.
-- Data fetching: Follow the prompts to enter the country and city names.
-If you enter a space, it will be replaced with a hyphen to prevent issues.
 - Show logged data: Select a table to display its data.
 The data will be formatted for readability.

   ## Getting real time data from APIs: